bidstack-group/pubguard-sdk-android/README.md

 ## R8 / ProGuard

-Please keep all classes that are related for ad network, that you use.
+Please keep all classes that are related to the ad network, that you use.
 <details>
   <summary>Click to expand example</summary>